 Right in the River Region area, there are 14 correctional facilities plus other ministries and services that help families of prisoners and inmates being released from prison.

-There are many different types of correctional facilities, ranging from jails to penitentiaries to minimum-security prisons, and Federal, state, county, and municipal and privately owned facilities.
-Our incarcerated citizens vary in age, gender, culture, religion, education, degree of criminal offence and sentence, and in their levels of mental, emotional, and spiritual maturity, and in their physical wellness and ability to adjust back to the free world.
-Philosophies within prisons and the criminal justice system range from get-tough-on crime models to restorative justice and reconciliation models.
+There are many different types of correctional facilities, ranging from jails to penitentiaries to minimum-security prisons, and Federal, state, county, municipal, and privately owned facilities.
+Our incarcerated citizens vary in age, gender, culture, religion, education, degree of criminal offense and sentence, and in their levels of mental, emotional, and spiritual maturity, and in their physical wellness and ability to adjust back to the free world.
+Philosophies within prisons and the criminal justice system range from get-tough-on-crime models to restorative justice and reconciliation models.
 Each prison has its own distinct mission and function and administrators and chaplains have their own unique styles of leadership.

 Prison ministries vary.
 Examples include one-on-one counsel to inmates; leading or assisting in worship; musical and choral performance; leading Bible studies and discipleship groups; or facilitating training in life skills, family life, marriage, parenting, anger management, financial stewardship, and breaking addictions.
 Ministry to families of the incarcerated range from delivering Christmas gifts to children, helping to maintain foster homes for children, or sponsoring scholarships.
 Ministries to those being released to the free world include supporting halfway-type ministries to actually providing jobs and housing.